-The Pacific Northwest alone could power roughly 85,000 homes by storing compressed air in porous rocks underground, according to new research.
+The Pacific Northwest alone could power ughly 85,000 homes by storing compressed air in porous rocks underground, according to new research.

 Compressed air plants draw power from the electric grid during off-peak periods and use it to power large air compressors that push pressurized air into underground geologic storage.